Summary

 “Exists … before times and before ages” (EoN, RH, 6),

-Eusebius of Caesarea, who was regarded as the most scholarly bishop of Arius’ time, and who supported Arius all his life, similarly taught that the Son was “begotten before all ages” (RH, 56).
+Eusebius of Caesarea, regarded as the most scholarly bishop of Arius’ time, and who supported Arius all his life, similarly taught that the Son was “begotten before all ages” (RH, 56).

-Arius also frequently said that the Son did not always exist.
+Arius frequently said that the Son did not always exist.
 For example:

-He “did not exist before he was begotten … for he is not eternal nor co-eternal, nor co-unoriginated with the Father” (AoA, RH, 8).
+He “did not exist before he was begotten … for he is not eternal nor co-eternal, nor co-unoriginated with the Father” (AoA, RH, 8).3“Before he was begotten or created or determined or established, he did not exist” (EoN, RH, 6).4“The Son having not existed attained existence by the Father’s will” (De Synodis, RH, 14).

 “Nor does he possess being parallel with the Father … thereby introducing two unoriginated ultimate principles, but as the … origin of everything, so God is prior to everything.
 Therefore he is also prior to the Son” (AoA, RH, 8).

-In other words, Arius argued that, if the Son had always existed, then there would be “two unoriginated ultimate principles,” meaning, two Beings who exist without cause and who gave cause to all else, which is not possible.
+In other words, Arius argued that, if the Son had always existed, there would be “two unoriginated ultimate principles,” meaning, two Beings who exist without cause and gave cause to all else, which is impossible.

 Eusebius of Caesarea referred similarly to God as “prior to the Logos” (RH, 48).